 - Each of the 50 states existing at the time of the creation of this Constitution II are invited to conduct a plebiscite to ratify this Constitution II within ten years of its submission to the states.
 This Constitution II will become effective in those states ratifying same, provided it has been ratified by a plebiscite in 30 or more states, whose total population constitutes at least 60% of the population of the United States according to the most recent decennial census.

-- The first elections conducted under this Constitution II will take place in the first presidential election year that begins at least 12 months following ratification.
-This first election will include the President, Vice President, House of Representatives, and one Class of the Senate.
+- The first elections conducted under this Constitution II will take place in the first Presidential election year that begins at least 12 months following ratification.
+This first election will include the President, Chancellor, Senate, and House of Representatives.
 (The existing President, Vice President, and Congress will continue to serve until those newly elected under this Constitution II begin their terms of office.)

 Copied from the 1787 Constitution, Preamble.